 Hard-working student (3.5/4.0 GPA) with proven leadership and organizational skills, and minute attention to detail.
 Seeking to apply my abilities to fill the internship role in your company.
 I am a dedicated team player who can be relied upon to help your company achieve its goals.

-This student claims to have leadership and organizational skills as his/her main traits, as well as a strong GPA.
+This student claims to have leadership and organizational skills as his/her main traits, and includes a strong GPA on their resume.

 Each of these will need to be PROVEN later in the resume – perhaps he/she is an elected student official, or helped organize school dances.
 That information would be contained within the resume.